opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/database_usage/solutions_to_inconsistent_gaussdbdws_query_results.rst

 The empty string query results are different because the syntax of the empty string is different from that of the null string in different database compatibility.

 Currently, GaussDB(DWS) supports three types of database compatibility: Oracle, TD, and MySQL.
-The syntax and behavior vary depending on the compatibility.
-For details about the compatibility differences, see "Syntax Compatibility Differences Among Oracle, Teradata, and MySQL" in *Developer Guide*
+The syntax and behavior vary depending on the compatibility mode.
+For details about the compatibility differences, see "Syntax Compatibility Differences Among Oracle, Teradata, and MySQL" in *GaussDB(DWS) Developer Guide*.

 Databases in different compatibility modes have different compatibility issues.
 You can run **select datname, datcompatibility from pg_database;** to check the database compatibility.